 I love the contrast of tangy lime curd with creamy cheesecake.
 By adding a graham cracker crust to one of the layers we also have a nice crunchy element as well.

-Layered Cheesecake must be really tricky to make, right?
+Is Layered Cheesecake really tricky to make?

 - The cheesecake should be baked all the way through to the center.
 Because these layers are much thinner than a regular cheesecake they won’t continue to bake after coming out of the oven.

-The lime curd is made with just enough gelatin so it will hold it’s shape when the cake is cut.
+- The lime curd is made with just enough gelatin so it will hold it’s shape when the cake is cut.
 When you pour soft lime curd between the frozen cheesecake layers it will set quite quickly and adhere to the cheesecake layers for a seamlessly layered cake.